hashchange/backbone.select/readme.md

 * Added `options._externalEvent`, available when the selection in a collection is altered during an `add` or `remove` action
 * Added `applyTo` class methods for setup
-* Removed support for creating new Picky objects solely with the constructor
+* Removed support for creating new Backbone.Select objects solely with the constructor
 * Event handlers with standard names are invoked automatically if they exist (`onSelect`, `onDeselect`, `onReselect`, `onSelectNone`, `onSelectSome`, `onSelectAll`)
 * Options - including arbitrary, custom ones - are passed on to event handlers
 * The collection is also passed to event handlers (single-select collection)